rootpromptnext/linux-workshop/08_project/README.md

 # Linux Project (NGINX WebServer)

-**“Deploy and Manage a Website Using NGINX ”**
+**Deploy and Manage a Website Using NGINX**

 At the end of this project, learners will have a fully working NGINX-based website managed entirely via Linux commands.
 We will learn:

-✔ Install and configure NGINX
+- Install and configure NGINX
-✔ Deploy a custom website
+- Deploy a custom website
-✔ Work with Linux permissions & users
+- Work with Linux permissions & users
-✔ Manage and troubleshoot services
+- Manage and troubleshoot services
-✔ Test and verify networking components
+- Test and verify networking components
-✔ Write a real-world automation script
+- Write a real-world automation script

 ---